moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

 This sprint directly addresses the core pain points of the Lab Technician: high workload, stress, and the risk of burnout.3 A static, chronological list of tasks is inefficient and dangerous in a high-volume lab.
-By creating a worklist that is proactively prioritized by the system, LabFlow transforms from a passive data repository into an active cognitive aid.1 It reduces the mental load on the technician, allowing them to focus their expertise on the analytical work itself, rather than on managing a complex to-do list.
+By creating a worklist that is proactively prioritized by the system, LabWise transforms from a passive data repository into an active cognitive aid.1 It reduces the mental load on the technician, allowing them to focus their expertise on the analytical work itself, rather than on managing a complex to-do list.
 This feature is a direct investment in both operational efficiency and patient safety.

 Acceptance Criteria